 In September 2017, IPC announced the acquisition of the Suffield area oil and gas assets in southern Alberta, Canada.
 The acquisition was completed on January 5, 2018.
 The consideration paid on closing, net of closing adjustments, was CAD 449 million.
 A further payment of CAD 12 million was made in June 2018.
-In addition, certain capped, additional contingent payments have been paid and may become payable until the end of 2019 based on oil and natural gas prices.
 The acquisition was fully funded from internally generated cash flow and existing and new lending facilities.
 The acquisition financing package, consisting of an increase in the reserve based lending facility from USD 100 million to USD 200 million and new credit facilities of CAD 310 million, was fully underwritten by BMO Capital Markets.